- Books, Literature, and Writing»

 But most didn't care.

-Reading anything negative about Obama had them Stumbling, Digging, Redditing, posting on their own blogs, emailing it to their contacts and rereading it again.
+Reading anything negative about Obama had them Stumbling, Digging, Redditing, posting on their own blogs, emailing it to their contacts, posting it to Facebook, and rereading it again.

-The Post finally traced the 'original' information to the second rate blog.
+The Post finally traced the 'original' information to the second rate blog, that is Triond.

 The Next Step

-With millions of hits and the obvious monetary benefit, the Ulsterman group decided to create its own blog; interestingly, the publishing site itself gave them their very own website.
+With millions of hits and the obvious monetary benefit, the Ulsterman group decided to create its own blog.
+Interestingly, Triond gave them their very own website.

-That the Ulsterman Reports were fabricatons, that it was a hoax designed to tap into the seething hatred many had for Obama, was a plus for the site.
+That the Ulsterman Reports were fabricatons, that it was a hoax designed to tap into the seething hatred many had for Obama, was a plus for Triond.

 Bad deeds never go unrewarded.